 - Microsoft Office Professional 2013 (32 and 64 bit) (Outlook, Word, Excel, PowerPoint, Visio, OneNote)

 Office 365 is not a unique version of Microsoft Office.
 It is a subscription purchase plan for a number of Office products.
-If you deploy one of the Office versions shown above under the Office 365 subscription, it will be supported.
+If you download and install the desktop version of one of the Office versions shown above under the Office 365 subscription, it will be supported.1

 The mobile client uses HTML 5 with a small screen size so it is expected that many devices will work correctly even if they are not officially supported.